-Who is Janet Yellen, Biden’s pioneering pick to lead the Treasury amidst a deep crisis?
+Who is Janet Yellen, Biden’s pioneering pick to lead the Treasury amid a deep crisis?

 “I consider myself a pragmatic, mainstream economist with a strong policy orientation," Yellen said in a 1995 interview.
 In many ways, it’s still her style.

 Beyond the current downturn, the Biden administration is striving to rebuild an economy that is better for the environment and offers more equal opportunities regardless of where a person was born.

-Yellen has experience handling difficult problems like inequality, racism, climate change and financial regulation.
+Yellen has experience handling difficult problems.
 She has called loudly for a “culture change” in economics to make the field less hostile to people who are not White men.
 As president of the American Economic Association, she helped oversee a survey of thousands of economists that found widespread discrimination and sexual assault.
 She pushed for concrete changes.

 To combat climate change, Yellen led a bipartisan group of economists to sign a letter endorsing a carbon tax.
 And while she defends capitalism, she believes strongly in government regulation.
 In her final days as Fed chair, she imposed one of the harshest penalties ever on Wells Fargo after the bank’s scandal involving sham accounts.